sttp-book/sttp-book/chapters/testing-techniques/boundary-testing.md

 it would like like the following: `@CsvSource({"value11, value12", "value21, value22", "value31, value32", ...})`

-Let us implement the boundary test cases that we derived in the _Pizza or Pasta_ example, using the parameterized test.
+Let us implement the boundary test cases that we derived in the _Pizza or Pasta_ example, using the parameterised test.

 To automate the tests we create a test method with three parameters: `x`, `y`, `expectedResult`.